dpup/grpc-boilerplate/README.md

 # GRPC Boilerplate

-_Fully functional boilerplate code for running a multiplexed GRPC Server and GRPC Gateway (JSON/REST proxy) over HTTPS._
+_Fully functional boilerplate for running a multiplexed GRPC Server and GRPC Gateway (JSON/REST proxy) over HTTPS, with a Typescript web client._

 GRPC is a great way for building web services.
 Once up and running it offers a developer experience that is convenient and quick to build on, and with the GRPC